zero-to-mastery/resources/YouTubeChannels.md

 ### Back-End

-* [Fun Fun Function](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q): The sister channel of [DevTips](https://www.youtube.com/user/DevTipsForDesigners) – ran by the whimsical, yet informative Mattias Petter Johansson (a.k.a.
-MPJ) – takes a deep-dive into the realm of JavaScript while also exploring the "soft" side of programming, creativity, motivation, and career.

 * [Joshua Fluke](https://www.youtube.com/channel/UC-91UA-Xy2Cvb98deRXuggA): A channel targeting junior web developers, providing advice on gaining knowledge and experience in the field, as well as landing your first development job.